How to Create an SEO Optimized Website Design

 Example hypothesis: "Using 'you' language creates better engagement."
 Test this in headlines, CTAs, and body copy to see if the pattern holds.

 Ready to build a new website or optimize your existing site for both users and search engines?
-Our team specializes in creating websites that rank well and convert visitors.
+Our team specializes in creating websites that rank well, build brand awareness, and convert visitors.
+Get in touch with one of our website design and SEO specialists, or learn more about our SEO services.

 Get In